mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/mind-and-soul.md

   memory.
 A. says that it is impossible to have any idea of a color one has never seen, a sound one has never heard, or a flavor one has never tasted.
   MK: agree.

+## Augustine: on the will

+* Augustine devoted much of *On the trinity* to seeking, in human beings, replicas of the divine trinity of Father, Son, and Holy Spirit.
+He identified many different triads, but the supreme image of God is in the trinity of memory, intellect, and will.
+The memory is the ability to think thought of all different kinds; the intellect is the ability to assent to theoretical thoughts as true; the will is the ability to consent to thoughts as plans of action.
+* Philosophical discussion of the will may start by considering it as an introspective phenomenon, an item of consciousness that makes the difference between voluntary and involuntary actions.
+Or it may start with the observable behavior of agents and ask for external criteria by which we distinguish between the voluntary and involuntary actions of others.
+In the ancient world Augustine is the outstanding exponent of the introspective approach; Aristotle, on the other hand, had adopted an extrovert stance, which has led introvert philosophers to deny that he had any concept of the will at all.
+* For Augustine as for Aristotle, all fully human choice originates in the pursuit of happiness, and for both of them individual decisions are to be seen as the selection of means to that end.
+* Both Aristotle and Augustine imagine the will, or practical reason, as an issuer of commands, and both of them are keenly interested in the possibility of disobedience to these commands, in the sinner (Augustine) or in the incontinent person (Aristotle).
+Augustine exploits the analogy much more fully.
+He regards every voluntary motion of the body as an obedience to a command of the will; and he is fascinated by the possibility of second-order volition, where the will is issuing commands to itself.
+* Self-conflict in the latter case is only possible because we are descendants of Adam, inheriting his sin (MK: religion always furnishes easy solutions).
+* Aristotle accepted that a man may act against the dictates of the rational will, but he envisaged this as happening thought the stress of animal passion.
+But Adam fell into sin in Eden, at a time when he had no disordered passions; again, Lucifer and his angels fell into sin, though they had no animal bodies.
+Augustine is led to postulate uncaused acts of evil will.
+However one tries to trace back the cause of an evil action, sooner or later one will arrive at a sheer act of evil will.
+* Suppose there are two people alike in mind and body, each hitherto innocent, and each subjected to the same temptation.
+One gives in, the other does not.
+What is the cause of the sinner's sin?
+We cannot say that it is the sinner himself: *ex hypothesi* both people were equally good up to this point.
+We have to say that it is a causeless evil choice.
+Thus Augustine expounds what was later to be called ‘contra-casual freedom’—which, paradoxically, he combines with a strong version of determinism.
+MK: the extent of confusion religion can inflict upon even a strong mind.